 7 demonstrating simple regression analysis for a description of the

-datafile.
-See also the Introductory
+data file.
+See also the Multiple

-Regression for a discussion of these methods.
+for a discussion of these methods.

-For this example several possible correlates of poverty will be analyzed
+For this example, several possible correlates of poverty will be analyzed

 and the relative degree to which each predicts the percent of families

-treat variable 3 (Pt_Poor) as
+variable 3 (PT_POOR) as the dependent

-be treated as continuous predictor variables.
+continuous predictor variables.

 Specifying the analysis.